angerpro1411/TECTONIC/Obj_Detect_TCL/README.md

 ## Launch Vitis
 We can try with different image by passing image.bmp at the first argument of the command.
 If no argument, it will use the last data, if there are more than one argument -> error, file doesn't exist -> error.
+Remember that image we use have 320x240 resolution.
 ```
 # Launch Vitis script with ONLY ONE argument
 ./launchVitis.sh red_green_image.bmp